Grumpier Old Men: Critical response

-Unmade sequel
+Unmade sequel and cancelled remake

+Grumpiest Old Men

 When John Davis was questioned about the possibility of a third film prior to the release of Grumpier Old Men, Davis jokingly responded "Sure, let them all get divorced".
 In March 1997, a sequel titled Grumpiest Old Men was announced to be in development, with Howard Deutch and Mark Steven Johnson slated to direct and write the film, respectively.
 The sequel would've seen Jack Lemmon, Walter Matthau, Ann-Margret, and Sophia Loren reprising their roles with their characters embarking on a trip to Italy.
 Burgess Meredith was also set to reprise his deceased character in a dream sequence for Lemmon and Matthau's characters.
 Prior to his death, Marcello Mastroianni was slated to join the film playing the first husband of Sophia Loren's character.

-After the failure of My Fellow Americans, Warner Bros. became more hesitant on formally green lighting the sequel.
+After the failure of My Fellow Americans, Which began life as a Lemmon/Matthau project until health issues forced Matthau to vacate the role, Warner Bros. became more hesitant on formally green lighting the sequel.
 When word came down that Paramount Pictures had a completed script for The Odd Couple II for Jack Lemmon and Walter Matthau, John Davis attempted to use the forthcoming project as a means of convincing Warner Bros. to start production.
 Warner Bros. would only agree if Deutch agreed to defer part of his directing fee, which resulted in Deutch, Lemmon, and Matthau instead choosing to work on The Odd Couple II.
 In August 1997, Deutch confirmed Grumpiest Old Men had been cancelled.

+Remake

+In September 2018, it was reported that New Line Cinema was set to produce a remake of Grumpy Old Men starring Eddie Murphy with Tim Story slated to direct.
+In May 2019, it was announced that Dan Gregor and Doug Mand were writing the film with Murphy and Samuel L. Jackson set to star.
+No further updates about the status of the project have been reported.